Sanitarium (film): Plot

 The film is divided into three short stories framed by Dr. Henry Stenson, a psychiatrist who is treating three patients with unique disorders.
 Each one is preceded and succeeded by Stenson giving a monologue about his interpretation, except for the last patient, whom he interviews directly.
-The second patient's story is additionally framed by a psychiatrist student about to write a thesis by reading the patient's file.
+The second patient's story is additionally framed by a psychiatry student about to write a thesis by reading the patient's file.

 Figuratively Speaking

-Gustav, an aged, disheveled doll artist, works for his old friend, Sam, who helps showcase his creations.
+Gustav is an aged, disheveled doll artist who works for his old friend, Sam.
+Sam helps showcase his creations.
 He is assisted by the young Mateo, whom he is unaware has been drugging his alcohol with a psychoactive drug which soon drives Gustav into believing that his creations can talk.
-He is especially obsessed with a female doll whom he named Madeline, who talks him into killing Sam, his assistant, and also Mateo's lover, Isabelle.
-After Mateo discloses what he had done, Gustav commits suicide, but not before saying that Mateo can now own his creations.
+He is especially obsessed with a female doll whom he names Madeline, who talks him into killing Sam, his assistant, and also Mateo's lover, Isabelle.
+After Mateo discloses what he has done, Gustav commits suicide, but not before saying that Mateo can now own his creations.
 The segment is closed with the deranged Mateo opening a box containing Gustav's creations, as Stenson wonders which one is controlling which.

 Monsters are Real

-A young boy, Steven, who has catatonic schizophrenia, lives with his abusive father, who forces him to do household chores while he goes to a stripper club every day.
+A young boy, Steven, who has catatonic schizophrenia, lives with his abusive father, who forces him to do household chores while he goes to a strip club every day.
 Steven feels stalked by a man clad in black with a black fedora.
-One day, while having his attention at a friend's pornographic magazine, the man stops him from leaving, revealing his monstrous face, but he suddenly disappears when Steven's teacher, the kind Ms. Lorne, arrives and holds Steven responsible for the magazine.
-Suspecting that his father is abusive after seeing him rudely fetching Steven home while refusing to explain his neck bruise (actually caused by the monstrous man), she trails them.
+One day, while having his attention on a friend's pornographic magazine, the man stops him from leaving, revealing his monstrous face, but he suddenly disappears when Steven's teacher, the kind Ms. Lorne, arrives and holds Steven responsible for the magazine.
+Suspecting that his father is abusive after seeing him rudely fetch Steven home while refusing to explain his neck bruise (actually caused by the monstrous man), she trails them.
 Before Steven is abused, the man manifests and stuffs him into a burlap sack before killing Steven's father.
 He also kills Ms. Lorne when she comes in, leaving Steven unresponsive by the time the police arrive.
-Dr. Stenson narrates the events afterward: Steven is transferred to the sanitarium where he remains a catatonic, hallucinating the monstrous man well into his adulthood, yet Stenson sometimes can see him smiling while looking at the sky.
+Dr. Stenson narrates the events afterward: Steven is transferred to the sanitarium where he remains a catatonic, hallucinating the monstrous man well into adulthood, yet Stenson can sometimes see him smiling while looking at the sky.